biocorecrg/MoP3/docs/mop_preprocess.rst

 .. note::
    To resume the execution, temporary files generated previously by the pipeline must be kept.
-Otherwise, pipeline will re-start from the beginning.
+Otherwise, the pipeline will re-start from the beginning.

 Results
 ====================